Hxro-Network/hxro-docs/PARIMUTUEL_CRANK.md

 # Running a Parimutuel Crank

-This document outlines the steps to run a parimutuel crank using the Docker image provided and configuration through environment variables.
+This document outlines the steps to run a parimutuel crank.

 ## Prerequisites